-The PBS subsidises infliximab, adalimumab and vedolizumab (adult patients only) for patients with ulcerative colitis.
+The PBS subsidises infliximab, adalimumab and vedolizumab for adult patients with ulcerative colitis.

 Treatment with infliximab, adalimumab and vedolizumab (adult patients only) can be subsidised through the Pharmaceutical Benefits Scheme (PBS) under sections 85 and 100 of the National Health Act 1953 for patients with moderate to severe ulcerative colitis.